Leichhardt suburb profile

 Leichhardt property market performance

-Sales activity has been consistent, with 29 houses and 27 units sold in the past three months.
-Both houses and units are selling quickly, with median days on market at 33 and 32 days, respectively, suggesting a balanced market for both property types.
+Sales activity has been relatively balanced, with 29 houses and 27 units sold in the past three months.
+The market is moving quickly, with houses and units spending a median of 33 and 32 days on the market, respectively, suggesting strong buyer interest.

-The rental market in Leichhardt has seen varied changes, with house rents remaining stable over the last 12 months, while unit rents have increased by 7.0%, reflecting a stronger demand for rental units in the area.
+In the rental market, house rents have remained stable over the last 12 months, with no change in average rent, while unit rents have increased by 7.0%, indicating a growing demand for rental units in Leichhardt.

 Median price - houses$1.97MPast 3 months